andrasq/node-prom-pushgateway/README.md

 ### gw.createServer( config, [callback] )

 Create a pushgateway http server listening on `config.port`, and return the server.
+The server implements the http api described below.

 With a callback tries for up to `listenTimeout` ms to acquire and listen on the socket and returns any error or the port and process id of the server to its callback.